 Who we are

-LD4D unites representatives from academia, NGOs, donor agencies and industry, and encourages its members to access and share expert knowledge and innovations.
+LD4D unites representatives from academia, NGOs, donor agencies and industry, and encourages its members to access and share expert knowledge and innovations, and work together on practical solutions to livestock challenges.

 What we do